 Learn to freeze a sourdough starter to preserve your starter for the long term.
 With little maintenance and preparation, it is easy to freeze and revive sourdough starter.
 You will be well on your way to have sourdough starter for generations to come.

 Creating a sourdough starter from scratch takes time.
 While sourdough starter can be used in recipes like sourdough bread, cinnamon rolls and bagels, it needs to be fed in order to stay active.
-You may have heard about maintaining your sourdough starter through other methods like the countertop method, fridge method and dried method.
-Did you know you can freeze sourdough starter?

-Freezing mature sourdough starter is another way to maintain your starter.
-It is a simple way to ensure your sourdough feeding schedule fits your lifestyle.
 It gives flexibility and also ensures it will be there should an accident occur (like when a sourdough container falls on the floor and shatters or we accidentally mix our raw egg spoon into the starter container..not speaking from personal experience!).

 Tools for Freezing Sourdough Starter